-Stress Eating: Alternatives to Eating for Comfort in Times of Stress
+Stress Eating: Alternatives to Eating for Comfort in Anxious Times

 If you consider how often and how automatically we rely on food to manage our anxiety, medicate our feelings and manipulate our moods, the link between stress and food is undeniable.
 In a time of stress, most people are more likely to turn to a snack than a pal.
 But food is our fuel, not our friend.